-A. Each discharge must be monitored for pH and settleable solids annually.

-- B. Analysis of samples must be submitted with second quarter Discharge Monitoring Reports.
+- A. Each discharge must be monitored for pH and settleable solids annually. - B. Analysis of samples must be submitted with second quarter Discharge Monitoring Reports.
 A map with discharge locations must be included in this submittal. - C. If discharges can be shown to be similar, a plan may be submitted by November 1 of each year preceding sampling to propose grouping of similar discharges and/or update previously submitted groupings.
 If updating of a previously submitted plan is not necessary, a written notification to the Agency indicating such is required.
 Upon approval from the Agency, one representative sample for each group may be submitted.

-Special Condition No. 11: No discharge is allowed from any herein permitted Outfall during "low flow" or "no flow" conditions in the receiving stream, unless such discharge meets the water quality standards of 35 III.
+Special Condition No. 11: No discharge is allowed from any herein permitted Outfall during "low flow" or "no flow" conditions in the receiving stream, unless such discharge meets the water quality standards of 35 Ill.
 Adm.
 Code 302.
-Discharges not meeting the water quality standards of 35 III.
+Discharges not meeting the water quality standards of 35 Ill.
 Adm.
 Code 302 may only be discharged in combination with storm water discharges from the basin, and only at such times that sufficient flow exists in the receiving stream to ensure that water quality standards in the receiving stream beyond the area of allowed mixing will not be exceeded.
-Following any such stormwater discharge during which water quality standards are not being met, but prior to the flow in the receiving stream subsiding, the impounded water in the basin(s) may be pumped or otherwise evacuated sufficiently below the discharge elevation to provide capacity for holding a sufficient volume of mine pumpage and/or surface runoff to preclude the possibility of discharge until such time that subsequent precipitation event results in discharge shall be analyzed for sulfate and chloride concentrations to demonstrate compliance with the permit limitations.
+Following any such stormwater discharge during which water quality standards are not being met, but prior to the flow in the receiving stream subsiding, the impounded water in the basin(s) may be pumped or otherwise evacuated sufficiently below the discharge elevation to provide capacity for holding a sufficient volume of mine pumpage and/or surface runoff to preclude the possibility of discharge until such time that subsequent precipitation event results in discharge from the basin.
+At times of stormwater discharges, in addition to the alternate effluent monitoring requirements, the basin discharges shall be analyzed for sulfate and chloride concentrations to demonstrate compliance with the permit limitations.
 Also, basin discharge, and stream flow upstream of the basin discharge confluence shall be determined, recorded, and submitted with basin Discharge Monitoring Reports (DMR's) to demonstrate that adequate dilution is provided to ensure water quality standards in the receiving stream are not exceeded.

-LDC:BK:cs/2728c/3-31-03
+LDC:BK;cs/2728c/3-31-03